FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 Thus, given the query file ``seed.sql``, the files ``seed.json`` and ``seed.csv`` will be produced.

+When a ballot extends across more than one piece of paper (a "card"), each card is tabulated independently.
+In counties which have any multi-card ballots, the ballot card counts provided will therefore not match turnout figures reported elsewhere.

 #### m_selected_contest_audit_details_by_cvr.sql

  For each contest under audit, and for each cast vote record presented to the